hannah1ee/cse15l-lab-reports/lab03.md

 ### option 3. `-size`
 - this option makes it so that `find` searches for files based on their size
 - [Find - Linux man page](https://linux.die.net/man/1/find)
-   - I found the `-size` option by looking through the TESTS section
+   - I found the `-size` option by looking through the TESTS section, which outlines the available options for specifying conditions or characteristics to filter files or directories.

 #### Example 1: finding files smaller than 100KB within ./technical